edgio-docs/edgio-docs/src/guides/performance/response.md

     <Callout type="info">

-      The TCP\_DENIED status code may be reported instead of NONE when an unauthorized request is denied due to Token-Based Authentication.
-However, the NONE status code will continue to be used when viewing Cache Status reports or raw log data.
+      The `TCP_DENIED` status code may be reported instead of `NONE` when an unauthorized request is denied due to Token-Based Authentication.
+However, the `NONE` status code will continue to be used when viewing reports or raw log data.

     </Callout>

 -   **POP:** Indicates the three-letter abbreviation for the POP that handled the request.

-##### Cacheable Response Header
+#### Cacheable Response Header

 The `x-ec-check-cacheable` response header indicates whether the requested content could have been cached.